Mailu/Mailu/README.md

 Freeposte.io
 ============

+**The database a data structures are still unstable, please wait until we release 1.0.0 to use this for production.**

 Simple yet functional and full-featured mail server as a set of Docker images.
 The idea behing Freeposte.io is identical to motivations that led to poste.io: providing a simple and maintainable mail server that is painless to manage and